 Pass out candy together.

-If you’re concerned about trick or treat safety, your kids don’t want to go trick or treating, or you’re just looking for something different this year, let your kids pass out candy this Halloween.
-This is the perfect trick or treat alternative.
+If you’re concerned about trick-or-treating safety, your kids don’t want to go trick or treating, or you’re just looking for something different this year, let your kids pass out candy this Halloween.
+This is the perfect trick-or-treat alternative.

 The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties.